Statistics for A/B testing

 - The alpha-spending approach to sequential testing

 How can we run A/B tests with maximum efficiency?
 By designing and analyzing them to reflect the questions we want answered.

 - Non-inferiority testing

 Planning ROI-positive A/B tests

 The cherry on top: how to combine everything from the past seven courses to run highly efficient A/B tests that result in great returns.

 - Planning ROI-positive A/B tests

-You will also get introductory
+You will also get introductory video lessons

 In addition to classes, you’ll get access to snack-sized video lessons to bring you up to speed on the course topics.
 Topics include: